lart-bangor/research-assistant/docs/source/users/data-setup.rst

 Setting up data collection and obtaining consent
 ================================================

 There are two possible paths available to the researcher to collect data with the L’ART Research Client.
 Your preference will depend on how you wish to obtain informed consent from your participants.

-Should you wish to obtain your participants’ consent on paper for any reason (e.g., you require your participant’s signature, or you prefer to work with physical copies of ethics-related documentation) then you will start data collection by clicking directly on the research tool you require under :guilabel:`‘Choose a task’` on the app’s home screen.
+Should you wish to obtain your participants’ consent on paper for any reason (e.g., you require your participant’s signature, or you prefer to work with physical copies of ethics-related documentation) then you will start data collection by clicking directly on the research tool you require under *Choose a task* on the app’s home screen.

-In the current version **[version]**, the tasks available are LSBQe, AToL, AGT, and Memory Game.
+In the current version (|version|), the tasks available are: :guilabel:`LSBQe`, :guilabel:`AToL`, :guilabel:`AGT`, and :guilabel:`Memory Game`.

 **[Insert Screenshot]**

 The second option offers the researcher an integrated digital avenue to obtain informed consent, which negates the need to handle physical information sheets, consent forms and signatures.

 This can be done by using the generic consent form provided (see section **[insert link]**) or by linking it to your own digital consent form (see section **[insert link]** for instructions on how to add a custom consent form).

 .. / insert section numbers?

 To obtain consent digitally, open the side menu on the top left-handby clicking on the "burger menu" icon.
-Then click on :guilabel:`informed consent`.
+Then click on :guilabel:`Informed Consent`.

 .. figure:: figures/figure10.png
       :width: 350